 Importantly, Stock Advisor only issues two stock picks per month.
 These picks don’t come with technical entry or exit points.
 Rather, you can simply buy them as soon as they’re issued.
 One thing to keep in mind is that most Stock Advisor picks are meant to be held for several years, so the service is definitively targeted at long-term investors.

 Action Alerts PLUS uses a combination of fundamental and technical factors when making stock recommendations.
 Cramer’s rationale for investing in a stock tends to lean more heavily on fundamentals, although technical pullbacks are often the catalyst for entering into a position.
-Still, it’s important to note that Action Alerts PLUS doesn’t offer technical charts or identify specific entry, exit, or stop loss levels for any of its picks.
+Still, it’s important to note that Action Alerts PLUS doesn’t offer technical charts or identify specific entry, exit, or stop-loss levels for any of its picks (which almost negates the value of the technical analysis used in the decision making process).

 Stock picks are divided into four categories – value, growth, blend, and income (dividend) – so there is potentially more diversification of your portfolio when following this service.
 Another difference to Action Alerts PLUS is that it relies heavily on scaling into and out of positions.
 Often, the trades being recommended focus on increasing or decreasing the position in a stock that’s already in the portfolio rather than buying something entirely new.
 You’ll likely want to use Action Alerts PLUS in conjunction with a commission-free brokerage for this reason.

 Stock Advisor’s track record far outpaces that of Action Alerts PLUS.
-Since 2002, picks have returned more than 300% at an average of 16.6% per year.
+Since 2002, picks have returned more than 500% at an average of over 16.6% per year.

 Action Alerts PLUS, by contrast, has seen returns of just 97.5% between 2001 and 2017.
 That’s compared to over 200% for the S&P 500 over that time period.
 The only consolation is that losses around the 2008 financial crisis were less extreme in the Action Alerts PLUS portfolio compared to the broader market.
 This makes some sense given that this fund is meant to be managed somewhat conservatively.